The Honeymoon Tour

-The Honeymoon Tour was the second concert tour and the first arena tour by American singer Ariana Grande in support and to further promote her second studio album, My Everything (2014).
+The Honeymoon Tour was the second concert tour and the first world tour by American singer Ariana Grande, in support of her second studio album, My Everything (2014).
 It was officially announced on September 10, 2014.
 It traveled across North America, Europe, Asia and South America.
 The tour began on February 25, 2015, in Independence, Missouri, and concluded on October 25, 2015, in São Paulo, Brazil.

 Background

 On June 5, 2014, about a month before the release of "Break Free", the second single from My Everything, Grande confirmed plans of a tour in support of the upcoming album on her Twitter account.
 Grande said that she had signed her tour contract and would be visiting continents other than North America, making it her first world tour.
 At the time, there were many rumors of a fellow recording artist, Iggy Azalea, joining her on tour after their success on Grande's track, "Problem", but these rumors were proven false when Grande and Azalea announced separate headlining tours in September and December, respectively.

 About a week after the release of My Everything, on September 10, 2014, Grande officially announced the tour's title, which is a reference to the opening track of her first album, Yours Truly (2013), and the tour's North American leg.
-The first leg, which was promoted by Live Nation, visited 26 cities across North America beginning on February 25, 2015, in Independenceand concluding on April 16, 2015, in Vancouver, British Columbia, Canada.
+The first leg, which was promoted by Live Nation, visited 26 cities across North America beginning on February 25, 2015, in Independence and concluding on April 16, 2015, in Vancouver, British Columbia, Canada.
 Tickets for the first leg went on sale to the general public on September 20, 2014, through Live Nation's website.
 Supporting acts for the North American leg included the English pop rock band Rixton, who were promoting their first album, Let the Road (2015), and the Norwegian electronic dance music DJ Cashmere Cat.

 The European leg of the tour was announced on November 17, 2014, about a week after Grande's performance and multiple wins at the 2014 MTV Europe Music Awards, in Glasgow, Scotland.
 The second leg started on May 14, 2015, in Paris and ended a month later on June 16, 2015, in Barcelona.
 Tickets for the second leg became available to the public four days after the announcement, on November 21, 2014.